 As in the multiplication of bread, Jesus also involved his disciples in the Eucharistic Mystery with the explicit command to them: “Do this in memory of me.”
-Indeed, this recommendation is repeated twice in the account of St. Paul in the second reading, both after the words on bread and after those on wine.
+Indeed, this recommendation is repeated twice in Saint Paul’s account of the institution of the Eucharist, both after the words on bread and after those on wine.
 With this in mind, St. Paul concluded his concise account with a precious observation on the action of proclaiming Christ that goes together with participation in the Eucharist: “For as often as you eat this bread and drink the cup, you proclaim the death of the Lord until he comes” (1Cor 11:26).

 And here is a beautiful reflection by Benedict XVI regarding the Eucharist and the mission of the community of the faithful: